STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Proposed Approach

 \subsubsection{\system Intuition}

-Similarly, with \system, we want to incorporate this intuition of alignment.
-However, we want to go further than just aligning the final output - we want to align the outputs at the intermediate layers, as the intermediate layers contain inductive biases that are not present in just the final layers.
-As one of our goals with \system is to work with any combination of teacher and student architectural configurations, this presents one significant challenge: Teacher and student networks will likely have a different number of hidden layers, which means there is no 1-1 correspondence between teacher and student layers.
+Similarly, \system aims to incorporate alignment, but goes beyond final output alignment by focusing on intermediate layers, which encode valuable inductive biases.
+We pay special attention to the structural information within these representations.
+A key challenge arises from our goal to support arbitrary teacher-student architectures.
+Since their number of layers may differ, a direct layer-to-layer alignment is not feasible.

 \system solves this problem by identifying which teacher-student layer pairs are the most important to align via an attention mechanism.
-This mechanism works with any arbitrary number of teacher layers and student layers, which makes this approach amenable to any arbitrary teacher-student configuration. \system also uses a reprojection technique to account for the student and teacher networks having different hidden dimensions.
-The output of each hidden layer for both the teacher and student networks is projected into a standardized embedding dimension, which ensures that we can work with student and teacher networks of any embedding dimension.
-As each layer represents its own semantic information, an important challenge that we faced was to ensure that each layer's feature map was not smoothed out by a single projection matrix.
-To this end, we use separate trainable linear layers for each hidden layer in both the teacher and student networks, in order to ensure that we don't lose out on any valuable semantic information in the hidden layers.
+This mechanism works with an arbitrary number of teacher and student layers, which makes this approach amenable to any arbitrary teacher-student configuration. \system also proposes a reprojection technique to account for the student and teacher networks having different hidden dimensions.
+The output of each hidden layer for both the teacher and student networks is projected into a standardized embedding dimension, which ensures that it will work with student and teacher networks of any embedding dimension (Figure~\ref{fig:abkd}).

-These trainable linear layers help us construct the two key components of \system, which are the attention map and the dissimilarity map.
-At a high level, the attention map tells us how important each teacher-student layer pair is, while the dissimilarity map tells us how distant the feature maps of each teacher-student layer pair are.
-The teacher-student layer pairs with higher attention scores are deemed as more important, and \system focuses on reducing their dissimilarity scores during training.
+As each layer represents unique semantic information, an important challenge is to ensure that each layer's feature map is not smoothed out by a single projection matrix.
+To this end, we use separate trainable linear layers for each hidden layer in both the teacher and student networks to ensure that we do not lose any valuable semantic information in the hidden layers.
+These trainable linear layers help us construct the three key components of \system, which are the attention map, the structural dissimilarity map, and the embedding dissimilarity map.
+At a high level, the attention map tells us how important each teacher-student layer pair is, while the dissimilarity maps tell us how distant the feature maps of each teacher-student layer pair are in terms of both embedding and structure.
+The teacher-student layer pairs with higher attention scores are deemed as more important; \system focuses on reducing their structural and embedding dissimilarity scores during training (Figure~\ref{fig:abkd}).